GayBelarus: Monitoring of LGBT Discrimination

-Gay-lesbian magazine ‘Gay’ presentation
+GAY: GoodAsYou magazine launch

-On the night from 27 to 28 February 2010 there was an evening presentation dedicated to the first edition of the new LGBT magazine "GAY: GoodAsYou" in Belarus.
-The presentation was held in one of the clubs in Minsk and was attended by more than 200 people.
+On the night from 27 to 28 February 2010 a launch was held for the first edition of the Belarusian LGBT magazine GAY: GoodAsYou, whose Chief Editor was GayBelarus activist Sergei Praded.
+The magazine aimed to reveal the entire spectrum of gay people's lives, to show the diversity and richness of Belarusian gay and lesbian lives.
+The launch was held in a club in Minsk, and was attended by more than 200 people.

-"GAY: GoodaAsYou" was not the first Belarusian LGBT magazine.
-It aimed to reveal the entire spectrum of gay people's lives, to show the diversity as well as the richness of the Belarusian human rights and cultural gay and lesbian life.
-At that time the chief editor of the magazine was one of the "GayBelarus" activists Sergei Praded.

-LGBT Human Rights Project "GayBelarus" activists’ meeting with the BSU students
+Meeting with BSU students

-On 9 April 2010 the representatives of the LGBT Human Rights Project "GayBelarus" and the organizers of the "Slavic Gay Pride" in Minsk held a meeting with the Belarusian State University students from the Departments of Psychology and Journalism.
-The meeting was attended by nearly 50 people.
-Within the event, the participants watched the movie "La mala educación" ("Bad Education") by Pedro Almodóvar.
-Among the experts at the meeting were the human rights defender Siarhei Androsenka, the culture expert Oleg Grubich and the psychologist Varvara Krasutskaya.
+On April 9, 2010, GayBelarus representatives and Slavic Gay Pride organisers held a meeting with Belarusian State University students from the Departments of Psychology and Journalism.
+During, the event, participants watched the movie "La mala educación" ("Bad Education") by Pedro Almodóvar.
+Among the experts at the meeting were human rights defender Siarhei Androsenka, culture expert Oleg Grubich, and psychologist Varvara Krasutskaya.

 Day of Silence in Minsk

-On 25 April 2010 the LGBT Human Rights Project "GayBelarus" activists passed along Nezavisimosti Avenue (Independence Avenue) from the Belarusian State Philharmonic building to Gorky Park (the central children's park), handing out leaflets with information about the dangers of homophobia.
-The Day of Silence took place simultaneously with the elections to the local councils of the Republic of Belarus, which increased the probability of protesters’ arrests.
-However, there were no incidents and the participants handed out all the flyers.
-The whole event lasted 1,5hrs.
-All along there were no obstacles either from the authorities or any other side.
+On April 25, 2010, GayBelarus activists marched along Nezavisimosti Avenue (Independence Avenue) from the Belarusian State Philharmonic building to Gorky Park (the central children's park), handing out leaflets with information about the dangers of homophobia in what was called "The Day of Silence".
+This took place alongside the Republic of Belarus's local council elections, which increased the probability of protesters being arrested.
+However, there were no incidents involving the authorities.
+The participants managed to hand out all of their flyers throughout the hour and a half event.

-"Sexual Revolution in Minsk"
+International Coming-Out Day

-On 11 October 2010 in Minsk there was held an action, dedicated to the International Coming-Out Day.
-The 10 people, who took part in the event, turned up with rainbow symbols and passed along the central streets of Minsk.
-Afterwards, one of the participants was detained by the riot police (SWAT) которые прошли с радужной символикой по центральным улицам Минска после чего один из участников был задержан дежурными сотрудниками ОМОНа. on duty.
-The arrested activist was fined, retained and had to spend the night in the detention centre in Okrestsin Street in Minsk.
+On October 11, 2010, there was an event held in Minsk for International Coming-Out Day.
+The 10 people who took part in the event turned up with rainbow symbols, and passed along the central streets of Minsk.
+One of the participants was detained by the riot police (SWAT) on duty.
+The arrested activist was fined and detained for the night in the detention centre on Okrestsin Street in Minsk.